rust-lang/rust/book/src/development/adding_lints.md

 nothing more has to be done.

-When declaring a new lint by hand and `cargo dev update_lints` is used, the lint pass may have to be registered manually in the `register_plugins` function in `clippy_lints/src/lib.rs`:
+When declaring a new lint by hand and `cargo dev update_lints` is used, the lint pass may have to be registered manually in the `register_lints` function in `clippy_lints/src/lib.rs`:

 ```rust,ignore